happma/PyNonpar/README.md

 This package provides a function to calculate pseudo-ranks which are used in nonparametric statistics for rank tests.
 For a definition and discussion of pseudo-ranks, see for example [1].

-To install the package from PyPi, simply type
+To install the package from PyPI, simply type
 ```Python
 pip install PyNonpar
 ```